Today's Articles

 On this date in 2004, a Black man was found hanging from a tree in Mississippi.

 Chancery Clerk Thomas Tolliver Jr. said the case involved title to land in the county and damages.
-Thelma Veal (79) said the lawsuit sought portions of land owned by her late husband and his brothers.
+Thelma Veal (79) said the lawsuit sought portions of land her late husband and his brothers owned.
 She said her son had obtained a property map and was collecting documents to prove the family owned the land.
 "Now they have found my son hung back there on a tree."
-She said her husband owned more than 40 acres in the area southwest of Woodville and that it was being sought because it might have oil deposits.
+She said her husband owned over 40 acres in the southwest of Woodville and was being sought because it might have oil deposits.
 There is oil production in that area of the state.
 "My husband's daddy bought this land in 1926, and I've been here ever since I was 18," she said.
 "It's our land."

 Reference: